neuronbuzdes/free_notebook_lm/README.md

         * NOTEBOOK_GENERATION_AUTH (This is the password for the custom Header Auth for each n8n Webhook)
         * OPENAI_API_KEY (This is used in the Generate Note Title edge function)
 6.  **Test & Customize**
     * That's it!
-Your instance of InsightsLM should now be live.
+Your instance of free_notebook_lm should now be live.
     * You can now test the application, upload documents, and start chatting.
     * Within Bolt.new you can also deploy this to Netlify